Videomatik/player/README.md

 ## Templates and CustomJSON

 If you are not familiar with the Template and CustomJSON entities for Videomatik, please check our [API SDK documentation](https://github.com/Videomatik/node-sdk) for more information.
-The same concept of customJSON applys to the Videomatik Player.
+The same concept of customJSON applies to the Videomatik Player.

 # Update Player Methods